Fitness and Speed Endurance Training for Sprinters

 Activities such as circuit training and steady running (generally of no more than 3 miles, but at a reasonable speed) are important and generally used by athletes.
 However, it is also perfectly reasonable to get this sort of fitness from cross training, eg. a game of squash, cycling, a game of football etc, so long as the injury risks associated with these are recognised.

-As mentionned, this work is generally done early in the year, but should be maintained at a lower level throughout the training year.
+As mentioned, this work is generally done early in the year, but should be maintained at a lower level throughout the training year.

 The key to winning any sprint race - isn't necessarily having great outright speed, although this is obviously very useful!
 The key is maintaining as near to your top speed as possible throughout the endurance of the race.

 The next way to practice speed endurance is through using "in and outs".
-These are reps, which are split into alternating sections where you concentrate on speed and relaxation.
+These are reps, which are split into alternating sections, where you concentrate on speed and relaxation.
+The relaxation should not be a decrease in speed, instead a maintenance of speed whilst focusing on running relaxed.
+The speed part should be a conscious acceleration.
 A run of 100m is good for this, with 15-20m sections for the speed and relaxation.
 This is good for advanced runners - it helps to reduce these intervals to about 10m for less experienced athletes.